1. The list in brief ↴

 The best night vision binoculars overall

-✅ You want to see far into the distance: The Creative XP Night Vision Goggles Elite have a huge viewing range of 1640 ft, but they also have a minimum focusing distance of 6.5 ft, meaning you can use them in your backyard too.
+✅ You want to see far into the distance: The Creative XP Night Vision Goggles Elite has a huge viewing range of 1640 ft.

-✅ You want to be able to record video: Not only do these binoculars have the ability to record video, but a 128GB memory card is supplied too.
+✅ You want to be able to record video: These binoculars can record video, and a 128GB memory card is also supplied.

 ❌ You're just curious about your backyard wildlife: There are plenty of other models that would be perfectly adequate for backyard wildlife spotting that cost a fraction of the price.